-4. To identify the root cause of the failure, review the error message for the event that's returned.
+5. To identify the root cause of the failure, review the error message for the returned event.

-Check the values in the Outputs section of your AWS CloudFormation template
+Check the values in the Outputs section of your CloudFormation template

 1. Make a Create* or Update* API call to the resource type with the failed attribute (to create or modify).